-On Valentine’s Day you want to make something that your Valentine loves, and my husband loves this Cajun Barbecue Shrimp.
+On my husband’s birthday, I wanted to make him something special so I made this Cajun Barbecue Shrimp that he loves so much.
+This would be good for Valentine’s Day also or any special occasion.
 He first had it when he was on a business trip to New Orleans and ate at the famous restaurant Pascal Manales.
 They are known for a wonderful Barbecue Shrimp.
 I received a New Orleans cookbook once and in the cookbook was a recipe that was supposed to be the one from Pascal Manales.
 I have seen other versions of this recipe that also claim to be the authentic version from Pascal Manales but this recipe is “OUTSTANDING”!

 It has become a tradition around our house to make these Cajun Barbecue Shrimp on special occasions.
 Another dish that my husband loves is Grand Marnier Souffle.
 The first time we had Grand Marnier Souffle was at a little restaurant overlooking the San Francisco Bay and it has also become a favorite over the years.
 (Look for the recipe for Grand Marnier Souffle coming in a few days) Both dishes are extra rich so I only make them for special occasions.

 The authentic recipe for this dish is made with whole shrimp, heads and all.
 Sometimes I have a little trouble finding the shrimp with the heads on but I can request it from our local fish market with the heads still on.
 Most people would prefer it without the heads.
 I’m told that the heads release a special oil that makes the sauce extra special.
 So as you see below I used large fresh shrimp with no heads.

 First make a sauce out of butter, oil, and cajun spices like crushed bay leaves, rosemary leaves, basil, oregano, cayenne, paprika, garlic and lemon.
 When you cook the shrimp in the sauce they will turn pink within a few minutes.